Travellers Rest Inn: History

 An investigation of the Rate Books indicates that by the 1860s, after Bennett's death, three of the cottages were owned by John Champley Rutter in 1865, 1869, 1872 and 1875.
 Dr Robert Champley Rutter was one of Parramatta's more colourful medical practitioners.
 He died in 1882 after more than 50 years as a surgeon in Parramatta.

 The Sands Directories for the 1880s and 1890s shows a constantly changing list of probable tenants - dressmaker, contractor, stonemason, plasterer, photographer, baker, gardener and blacksmith.

 In the 1898 Sands Directory it is noted that the corner of O'Connell and Hunter Streets was then used for the Travellers Rest, with D. Watsford as manager.
 Next to the Travellers Rest was The Wardley Home run by Miss Mary Brown.

 The introduction of the aged pension to NSW in 1901 reduced the role of the Benevolent Society and the Travellers Rest was closed as a hostel.
 In 1902 the service was reduced to only operating in the Winter months.
 It is also thought that the cottage adjacent to the inn was used to accommodate widows and was later let to one of the charity workers.
 This service ceased in 1910.
 Two elderly women continued to occupy the inn, and it was generally assumed by neighbours that they owned the property.
 However, on the death of one lady in 1955 it was discovered that the property was still owned by the Benevolent Society.

-In 1955 the property was bought by Kevin Orchard who used it until the mid-1980s as display storage and offices combined with a 1960s two storey commercial facing Hunter Street and sharing the site. he house was damaged by fire in 1986.
+In 1955 the property was bought by Kevin Orchard who used it until the mid-1980s as display storage and offices combined with a 1960s two storey commercial facing Hunter Street and sharing the site.
+The house was damaged by fire in 1986.
 In 1988 the house at No 14 O'Connell Street had been occupied by Mrs Reece since 1943 and was previously owned by her parents.

 Description

-Old Colonial Georgian group of single storey corner inn and two cottages of brick on a stone base.
-Hipped iron roofs covering original shingles to Nos 12 & 14, modern corrugated roof to No 16.
-Original brick chimneys extant on No 14.
+This is an Old Colonial Georgian group of single storey corner inn and two cottages of brick on a stone base.
+Hipped iron roofs cover original shingles to Nos 12 & 14, and there is a modern corrugated roof to No 16.
+Original brick chimneys are extant on No 14.

 This building also has its original verandah and front two rooms under a hip roof to O'Connell Street and two rooms behind, under a skillion.
 The verandah is included under the hip and has a flat ceiling.
 Existing in the verandah space is a fibro accretion, of unknown date, assembled so as to enclose a portion of the verandah and the simple timber posts typical of the style in that portion.